-Pursuant to the Regulation on the Internal Systems and ICAAP of Banks, as issued by the BRSA and published in the Official Gazette dated 11 July 2014 and No. 29057 (the "Internal Systems Regulation"), banks are obligated to establish, manage and develop (for themselves and all of their consolidated affiliates) internal audit and risk management systems commensurate with the scope and structure of their activities, in compliance with the provisions of the regulation.
+Pursuant to the Regulation on the Internal Systems and Internal Capital Adequacy Assessment Process of Banks, as issued by the BRSA and published in the Official Gazette dated 11 July 2014 and numbered 29057 (the "Internal Systems Regulation"), banks are obligated to establish, manage and develop (for themselves and all of their consolidated affiliates) internal audit and risk management systems commensurate with the scope and structure of their activities, in compliance with the provisions of the regulation.
 Pursuant to such regulation, the internal audit and risk management systems are to be vested in a department of the bank that has the necessary independence to accomplish its purpose and such department will report to the bank's board of directors.
-To achieve this, according to the regulation, the internal control duties.
+To achieve this, according to the regulation, the internal control personnel cannot also be appointed to work in a role conflicting with their internal control duties.
 The Internal Systems Regulation also requires banks to internally calculate the amount of capital required to cover the risks to which they are or may be exposed on a consolidated basis and with a forward-looking perspective, taking into account the bank's near and medium-term business and strategic plans.
+This process.

-This process, referred to as the "Internal Capital Adequacy Assessment Process", should be designed according to the bank's needs and risk attitude and should constitute an integral part of the decision-making process and corporate culture of the bank.
+referred to as the "Internal Capital Adequacy Assessment Process", should be designed according to the bank's needs and risk attitude and should constitute an integral part of the decision-making process and corporate culture of the bank.
 In this context, each bank is required to prepare an internal capital adequacy assessment process report (the "ICAAP Report") representing the bank's own assessment of its capital requirements.
-An ICAAP Report is required to be submitted annually to the BRSA, together with the stress test analysis, the internal audit report on the ICAAP and the model validation report by the end of March of the following year.
+An ICAAP Report is required to be submitted annually to the BRSA, together with the stress test analysis, the internal audit report on the internal capital adequacy assessment process and the model validation report by the end of March of the following year.
 The board of directors of a bank is responsible for the maintenance of adequate equity to ensure establishment and implementation of the ICAAP Report.

-The Banks Association of Turkey acts as a limited organisation of supervision and coordination.
+The Turkish Banking Association acts as a limited organisation of supervision and coordination.
 All banks, other than participation banks, in Turkey are obliged to become members of this association.
 As the representative body of the banking sector, the association aims to examine, protect and promote its members' professional interests; however, despite its regulatory and disciplinary functions, it does not possess any powers to regulate banking.